HarieshJay/TerrainGeneration/README.md

 To run the program just type 'make'.

+Warning: The program takes a while to load commands, so please be patient!

 ### Keyboard Commands ###
 Press Arrow Keys for viewpoint control in the respective direction